satnam6502/satnam6502.github.io/bio/index.md

 My research interests include functional programming in Haskell, high level techniques for hardware design ([Lava](https://lava.raintown.org), [Bluespec](https://bluespec.com/), DSLs in Haskell, Esterel, Coq, Agda and C#), formal methods (SAT-solvers, model checkers, theorem provers), formally verified hardware/software co-design, FPGAs, and concurrent and parallel programming.
 I was an early member of the [Kubernetes](https://kubernetes.io/) team at Google.

 I am a Senior Member of the ACM and IEEE and a Fellow of the IET.
 I am also an elected member of IFIP WG2.8 (functional programming) and IFIP WG2.11 (program generation).
 I previously served as an elected member of ACM [SIGPLAN](https://www.sigplan.org/).
-I have held part-time or honorary positions at The University of Birmingham, Imperial College London, the University of Washington, and the University of Santa Cruz (UCSC).
+I have held part-time or honorary positions at The University of Birmingham, Imperial College London, the University of Washington, and the University of Santa Cruz.
 I am currently a visiting academic at the [Department of Computer Science and Technology](https://www.cst.cam.ac.uk/people/ss2072) at the University of Cambridge and the [Department of Computing Science](https://www.gla.ac.uk/schools/computing/staff/index.html/staffcontact/person/33dce9e38296) at the University of Glasgow.

-I have professional software development experience in several programming languages including C++, Go, Java, Python, Ada, Haskell, VHDL, SystemVerilog, and PROLOG.
-I've also programmed in Pascal, Modula-2, Oberon, BCPL, C, FORTH and LISP.
+I have professional software development experience in several programming languages including C++, Go, Java, Python, Ada, Pascal, Haskell, VHDL, SystemVerilog, Perl and PROLOG.
+I've also programmed in Modula-2, Oberon, BCPL, C, Esterel, FORTH, FORTRAN, LISP and in serval assembly languages including 6502, 68000 and 32000.

 ### Employment